-We support this important initiative through a donation linked to the votes we receive for our AGM, as well as promoting their merchandise at Passing out Parades.
-Although this event was held virtually during 2020, representatives of the Board and Executive Team attended.
-2020 has been a challenging year and this provided a moment to honour those colleagues who have made the ultimate sacrifice whilst serving the public in the proud profession of policing.
-Metfriendly will continue to support the family, friends, and colleagues of fallen officers and staff wherever we can.
+We support this important initiative through a donation linked to the votes we receive for our AGM, as well as promoting their merchandise at passing-out parades.
+The past few months have been a challenging time and the service in Lincoln provided a moment to honour those colleagues who have made the ultimate sacrifice whilst serving the public in the proud profession of policing.
+Metfriendly will continue to support the family, friends, and colleagues of fallen Officers and Staff wherever we can.